NetWilliam/diffpng/README.md

     FAIL: Images are visibly different

+(If they had been similar, it would say "PASS: Images are roughly the same")

-It will also produce an image highlighting the differences.
+The program will also produce an image highlighting the differences.
 The resulting diff.png looks like this: (black=same, red=difference)

 ![diffpng result](/test/basic/diffpng_example.png "diffpng example")